RPI-Subway-Challenge/subwayChallenge/README.md

 Finds fastest path through all 472 NYC subway stations for the [NYC Subway Challenge](https://en.wikipedia.org/wiki/Subway_Challenge).

-Uses a semi-greedy AI agent to find optimal path through representation of New York City subway system.
+Uses A* to find optimal path through representation of New York City subway system.
 Data provided by MTA & webscraped from Google Maps.
 Written in C++ and Python.

-Should be compiled with g++ and run in a linux terminal as following:

-g++ main.cpp -o main.out

-./main.out data.csv